Evolution of Spiritual Nature

 what I'll call spiritual nature - mind/soul/will/consciousness/self-awareness - as unexpected and

-unaccountable, emergent properties arising from the the complex interactions of the brain, organs
+unaccountable emergent properties arising from the the complex interactions of the brain, organs

 of perception and body chemistry.
 The material body undergoes random genetic mutations as it's